Saturday, May 6, 2023

 Irmos.
 After crossing the sea as if it were dry ground and escaping the wickedness of Egypt, the Israelite cried out: Let us sing to our redeemer and God.

-In your sympathy, heal me, O Maiden—for I am desperately sick in body and soul—and I ask for the forgiveness of my sins, for you are the Mother of the compassionate God.
+In your sympathy, heal me, O Maiden—for I am desperately sick in body and soul—and ask for the forgiveness of my sins, for you are the Mother of the compassionate God.

 Heal my body’s pains and wounds with your fervent and providential care, O Maiden, and give me, your suppliant, strength and health, for I have been miserably humbled.